 My parents questioned my income from bean picking, and were discouraged that it was only about $12.50 for several days’ work.
 I didn’t have much to say, except that the work was hard, the beans were not very plentiful, and there were lots of distractions.

 When I was 15, and without a driver’s license, I took three friends to an Oakland High School dance in our old Dodge.
 Dad had removed the back seat to make room for more cargo, and I substituted upside-down 5-gallon buckets (these were in the days before seat belts).

 When I released the clutch, the car jumped forward and ran into the house with a loud bang.
-Tom on his bucket seat flew off, but nobody was hurt.
+Tom flew off his bucket seat, but nobody was hurt.
 We were all laughing like crazy.
 Rather than stop and attend to the damage, I drove away hastily and never spoke to my parents about this episode.

 The residents of the house were probably frightened by the bang and their shaking house, but nobody ever contacted my parents about the accident, and the old Dodge bumper did not reveal my secret.
 I imagined the girl we dropped off told her parents, “Never mind the noise; it was just a crazy Oakland kid driving his Dad’s old Dodge.
 Just be glad I’m home safe.”